RESEARCH FACTS ON HOMESCHOOLING

 · National Education Association.
 (2014).
 Rankings of the States 2013 and Estimates of School Statistics 2014.
 Retrieved April 10, 2014 from http://www.nea.org/assets/docs/NEA-Rankings-and-Estimates-2013-2014.pdf

 · Parent and family involvement in education, from the National Household Education Surveys Program of 2012 (NCES 2013-028) Noel, Amber; Stark, Patrick; & Redford, Jeremy.
 (2013).
 Washington, DC: National Center for Education Statistics, Institute of Education Sciences, U.S. Department of Education.

 · The Truth About Boys and Girls, Sara Mead, 2006.

 · Worldwide Guide to Homeschooling, Brian D. Ray, 2005.

 About the Author

 Brian D. Ray, Ph.D. is an internationally known researcher, educator, speaker, and expert witness, and serves as president of the nonprofit National Home Education Research Institute.
-He has taught as a certified teacher in public and private schools and served as a professor in the fields of science, research methods, and education at the graduate and undergraduate levels.
+He is a former certified teacher in public and private schools and served as a professor in the fields of science, research methods, and education at the graduate and undergraduate levels.
 His Ph.D. is in science education from Oregon State University and his M.S. is in zoology from Ohio University.
-Dr. Ray has been studying the homeschool movement for about 24 years.
+Dr. Ray has been studying the homeschool movement for about 33 years.

-For more homeschool research and more in-depth interpretation of research, please contact:
+For more homeschool research and more in-depth interpretation of research, media, journalists, and others please contact: